jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.6.2
+ * GroovyShell made static in GroovyBase.
+GroovyShell is re-entrant.
+The GroovyShell is only used when parsing CommandCell URLs to allow for @refCube[:] type expansions.
 * 2.6.1
  * Refactor CommandCell interface to have fewer APIs.
  * Bug fix: null check added for when 'Command Text' is empty and attempting search for referenced cube names within it.